- NAME: Steve Allen

 "If the Old Testament were a reliable guide in the matter of capital punishment, half the people in the United States would have to be killed tomorrow."

-Born Steve Valentine Patrick William Allen in New York City on December 26, 1921, to parents in vaudeville, Steve Allen is best known as the first host of The Tonight Show, but he was also an accomplished musician, composer, author and actor, with many books, musical compositions and films to his credit.
+Born Steve Valentine Patrick William Allen in New York, New York, on December 26, 1921, to parents in vaudeville, Steve Allen is best known as the first host of The Tonight Show, but he was also an accomplished musician, composer, author and actor, with many books, musical compositions and films to his credit.

 After the death of his father, Allen and his mother moved to Chicago, Illinois.
 In 1947, he began hosting a radio talk show for the Los Angeles CBS affiliate, and made frequent television appearances.
 Those appearances helped Allen make a name for himself in the burgeoning TV industry.